 Go to a Festival

-The three-day Newport Jazz Festival on Fort Adams always draws a lively crowd, especially this year, as the concert sold out in a matter of minutes.
-(People are extremely eager for the return of live music.)
-Several other festivals are making their way to the harbor, including the Newport Mansions Food & Wine Festival (September 17-19), Bowen's Wharf Seafood Festival (October 16-17), and Newport Restaurant Week (November 5-14), a perfect off-season time to sample the menus of popular summer destinations.
+The three-day Newport Jazz Festival (August) on Fort Adams always draws a lively crowd.
+Several other festivals are making their way to the harbor, including the Newport Mansions Food & Wine Festival (September), Bowen's Wharf Seafood Festival (October), and Newport Restaurant Week (April), a perfect off-season time to sample the menus of popular summer destinations.

 Keep Exploring Rhode Island